-We’ve all watched that scene in a movie where the desperate suspects hold up the unassuming couple in a parking lot for everything they’ve got – only to discover later that it was a toy gun being pressed into their backs.
-That’s not real life, though, right?
+We have all watched that scene in a movie where the desperate suspects hold up the unassuming couple in a parking lot for everything they have got – only to discover later that it was a toy gun being pressed into their backs.
+That is not real life, though, right?

 A few days before Christmas, two Starr County women were charged with aggravated robbery after doing just that in a grocery store parking lot.
 The pair made off with $600 from the unsuspecting couple, and upon locating the getaway vehicle, authorities found nothing more than a toy gun and black gloves inside.

-Unfortunately, that’s probably not the case for the two women who committed the crime.
+Unfortunately, that is not the case for the two women who committed the crime.
 A skilled Ft.
 Worth robbery lawyer may be able to get their charges and penalties reduced, depending on the facts of the case, but aggravated robbery is an incredibly serious offense in our state.

 Why exactly were they charged with aggravated robbery instead of robbery?
-In this post, we’re going to look at the differences between each.
+In this post, we are going to look at the differences between each.

 The Texas Penal Code explains robbery and aggravated robbery crimes as follows:

 Definition of Robbery.
-Robbery is when a person commits an act of theft and intentionally, knowingly, or recklessly causes bodily injury to the victim or intentionally or knowingly threatens or places the victim in fear of imminent bodily injury or death.
+Under Texas Penal Code, Section 29.02, Robbery is when a person commits an act of theft and intentionally, knowingly, or recklessly causes bodily injury to the victim or intentionally or knowingly threatens or places the victim in fear of imminent bodily injury or death.

 Definition of Aggravated Robbery.
-The charges may be elevated to aggravated robbery when the perpetrator a) causes serious bodily injury to the victim, b) uses or exhibits a deadly weapon in the course of a robbery or c) commits an act of robbery against an elderly or disabled person.
+Under Texas Penal Code, Section 29.03, the charges may be elevated to aggravated robbery when the perpetrator a) causes serious bodily injury to the victim, b) uses or exhibits a deadly weapon in the course of a robbery or c) commits an act of robbery against an elderly or disabled person.

-In other words, the differences between robbery and aggravated robbery in our state boil down to:
+In other words, the differences between robbery and aggravated robbery in our state boils down to:

-Let’s look at each of the aggravating factors alongside the details we have of the Starr County incident.
+Let us look at each of the aggravating factors alongside the details we have of the Starr County incident we detailed above.

-However, state law typically asks whether a reasonable person could believe that when the robbery took place, the offender possessed a deadly weapon.
+However, Texas criminal law typically asks whether a reasonable person could believe that when the robbery took place, the offender possessed a deadly weapon.
 Scenarios exist in which robbery victims believed a toy gun, a stick, or even a covered hand was a deadly weapon.

 What is at stake?

-While both offenses are classified as felonies, there is a huge difference between the consequences associated with robbery and those attached to an aggravated robbery conviction.
+While both robbery and aggravated robbery are classified as felonies, there is an enormous difference between the consequences associated with robbery and those attached to an aggravated robbery conviction.